-3.3.3.
+3.4.3.
 Setting the Sysroot in the Debugger

 In order to debug shared libraries, GDB needs to map the pathnames of shared libraries on the target to the pathnames of equivalent files on the host system.
-Debugging of multi-threaded applications also depends on correctly locating copies of the libraries provided in the system to the host system.
+Debugging of multi-threaded applications also depends on correctly locating copies of the libraries provided in the sysroot on the host system.